Black Friday: Up to 40% off all plans!

 Filter out unwanted keywords

 In such cases, you can use WP RSS Aggregator’s keyword filtering tool to filter posts with specific keywords.
+You can set up automations either at the source or display level and the process is fairly similar.

 Best RSS feed optimization plugins